JanSeliv/Bomber/README.md

 ## 📫 Feedback & Contribution

-This is an open-source project and we encourage you to contribute.
-If you encounter any bugs, or if you have any feature requests, please file an issue in the GitHub repository.
+Feedback and contributions from the community are highly appreciated!

+If you'd like to contribute, please fork the project and create a pull request targeting the `develop` branch.

+If you've found a bug or have an idea for a new feature, please open a new issue on GitHub.
+Thank you!

 ## 📜 License